 Technical Review Committee members don’t have a scheduled term of service, and it is not unusual for a member of the committee to act first as a reviewer and then fill a vacancy on the Administrative Council.

-Southern SARE seeks ag professionals on a regular basis to serve as Technical Reviewers.
-Be a grant reviewer.
+Southern SARE seeks ag professionals on a regular basis to serve as Technical Reviewers, typically for the following grant programs: Research and Education, Professional Development Program, Graduate Student Grants, and On-Farm Research Grants.

 State Ag Coordinators

-Through Southern SARE's Professional Development Program, each Land-Grant institution in the region (1862 and 1890 university) names a representative to serve as the state sustainable ag coordinator.
+Through Southern SARE's Professional Development Program, each Land-Grant institution in the region names a representative to serve as the state sustainable ag coordinator.
 The role of the state coordinators is critical, since they are responsible for the integration of the concepts of sustainable agriculture into daily outreach and extension practices in their respective states.
-Southern SARE offers an annual appropriation to each land-grant for developing sustainable agriculture curricula for their extension staff.
+Southern SARE offers an annual appropriation to each land-grant institution in each state for developing sustainable agriculture curricula for their Extension staff.
 Southern SARE State Ag Coordinators oversee the professional development plan within their state and the SARE money that attaches to it.
-Visit your state to learn more about your State Ag Coordinators.

 Regional Staff

-The staff in the regional office provides support by managing the overall Southern SARE program, including grant management, report and project monitoring, contracts, outreach, publications, coordination with the national office, record keeping and administrative support.
-The staff at University of Georgia, Griffin campus currently includes the program director, assistant director, an associate accountant, a communications specialist, and administrative associates.
-A minority and limited-resource outreach staff specialist is located at Fort Valley State University.
-Staff for the Professional Development Program is based at the Kerr Center for Sustainable Agriculture in Oklahoma.
-Contact SSARE staff for questions related to SARE grants, educational resources or administrative support.
+The staff in the regional office provides support by managing the overall Southern SARE program, including grant management, report and project monitoring, contracts, communications, outreach, publications, coordination with the national office, record keeping and administrative support.